infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/directives/loading-state.md

 Accompanying loading and error observables is an observable for checking if the initial loading is done.
 This can be useful to show a different loading state on the initial load.

 It usually makes sense to allow the user to retry on error.
-For this purpose, `ComponentWithLoadingState` exposes `loadingTrigger$` observable that is used to "kick-start" the RxJS pipeline and `onRetry` handler that triggers `loadingTrigger$`.
+For this purpose, `LoadingState` exposes `loadingTrigger$` observable that is used to "kick-start" the RxJS pipeline and `onRetry` handler that triggers `loadingTrigger$`.

 ## 2. Configuration

 By default, loader enter delay is set to 250ms and loader leave delay is set to 0ms.
-You can change these values globally for all components that extend `ComponentWithLoadingState` or on a case-by-case basis.
+You can change these values globally for all components that extend `LoadingState` or on a case-by-case basis.
 If there is no globally defined provider nor a component-level provider for some specific component, the component will use the default delays.

 ### 2.1.
 Setting delays globally